 Rabbits are most active in the morning and evening and sleep during the day and at night; hence, their schedule fits with those of active families.
-Bunny should be given only as much freedom as she can handle; some bunnies can be free-range or cage-free outside all day, but some need greater limits.
+Rabbits should be given only as much freedom as they can handle; some rabbits can be free-range or cage-free outside all day, but some need greater limits.

-Bunny needs 3-6 hours of exercise, stretch and playtime daily outside her cage; remaining time is spent napping in a cage or fenced “playpen” area.
-Bunnies are curious and need social interactions.
+Rabbits need 3-6 hours of exercise, stretch and playtime daily outside their cage.
+Rabbits are crepuscular, meaning they are going to be the most active in the evenings and mornings.
+Rabbits are curious and need regular social interaction.
 If using a cage or pen, set it up where you are active – like in a family room or kitchen.
 Rabbits enjoy listening to people and will often position themselves to watch you.
-If bunny is kept in a very active area (e.g. den or rec room), a small “cave” should be added so bunny has a safe place to lounge when stressed or tired; cardboard boxes with a hole cut in one end, paper bags, and milk crates turned on the side all work well.
+If your rabbit is kept in a very active area (e.g. den or rec room), a small “cave” should be added so the rabbit has a safe place to lounge when stressed or tired; cardboard boxes with a hole cut in one end, paper bags, and milk crates turned on the side all work well.

-Never keep bunny outdoors.
-There are too many predators (two- and four-legged) that can directly or indirectly kill a rabbit, plus many insects carry diseases (myxomytosis, botfly, maggots, fleas, mites, etc.) that easily infect an outdoor rabbit.
+There are too many predators (two- and four-legged) that can directly or indirectly kill a rabbit, plus many insects carry diseases (myxomytosis, botfly, maggots, fleas, mites, etc.) that easily infect a rabbit that goes outdoors for any amount of time.
 Outdoor rabbits also suffer from undetected illnesses and loneliness.
-If you let your rabbit outside during the day, make sure she is confined in a sturdy wire enclosure, protected from the weather, and safe from predators on feet and wings.

 If Using a Cage

-We know many rabbits that do not live in cages but have a room or area of the house that is their space.
-Baby gates and exercise-pen/pet fences work well to establish an area that will keep bunny safe and contained without being as limiting as life in a cage.
+Many rabbits do not live in cages but have a room or area of the house that is their space.
+Baby gates and exercise-pen/pet fences work well to establish an area that will keep your rabbit safe and contained without being as limiting as life in a cage.
 Larger rabbits may be able to scale some pet fences and baby gates.
-You’ll need to observe your rabbit and how high it is able to jump.
-Once the rabbit is used to using its litterbox, you’ll want to be sure to bunnyproof the room or space and be sure there are hiding places for bunny to rest and feel safe.
+You’ll need to observe your rabbit and see how high it is able to jump.
+Once the rabbit is used to using its litter box, you’ll want to be sure to rabbit-proof the room or space and be sure there are hiding places for your rabbit to rest and feel safe.

-Bunny-proofing has three goals: (1) preventing destruction of your home; (2) protecting bunny from harm; and (3) providing safe chewing alternatives.
-Electrical cords look like branches and taste sweet; wrap these with spiral wrap plastic tubing (Radio Shack) or pre-slit tubing (hardware supply stores).
+Rabbit-proofing has three goals: (1) preventing destruction of your home; (2) protecting your rabbit from harm; and (3) providing safe chewing alternatives.
+Electrical cords look like branches and taste sweet; wrap these with spiral wrap plastic tubing or pre-slit tubing (any hardware supply stores).
 Tack loose wires to walls or molding, or bundle them into tubing or hard PVC pipes.
-Most houseplants should be considered toxic and should be kept from bunny’s reach; the House Rabbit Handbook (M. Harriman, Drollery Press) has a list of poisonous plants.
+Most houseplants should be considered toxic and should be kept from the rabbit’s reach; the House Rabbit Handbook (M. Harriman, Drollery Press) has a list of poisonous plants.
 Corners that are irresistible for chewing can be covered with furniture, throw rugs, woven grass mats or a hay tub.
-If bunny likes to burrow beneath furniture, block it off with a scrap lumber frame or staple hardware cloth across the underside (especially for sofas and mattresses).
+If your rabbit likes to burrow beneath furniture, block it off with a scrap lumber frame or staple hardware cloth across the underside (especially for sofas and mattresses).
 Protect wood molding with a wood tacking strip or a strip of double-sided scotch tape.
 Apply lemon oil soaked with hot chili peppers to furniture or wood; products such as Bitter Apple don’t work well for rabbits.
-Often bunnies chew furniture when they are bored or upset; provide lots of alternatives in the cage and outside (see toys below).
-It is often safest to keep bunny caged when you are asleep or not at home.
+Often rabbits chew furniture when they are bored or upset; provide lots of alternatives in the cage and outside (see toys below).
+It is often safest to keep your rabbit in a restricted area when you are asleep or not at home.